An impulse of modernity

 Among the leading exponents of Modernism, three names stand out in the Catalan landscape: Lluís Domènech i Montaner, Josep Puig i Cadafalch and Antoni Gaudí.
 From the historicism of their beginnings, each perfected his own language and evolved towards a singular style.
 Their works illustrate a profound formal research, positioning the city of Barcelona at the forefront of artistic creation.

 The Fàbrica Casaramona, home to the CaixaForum cultural center, is a fine example of Modernist aesthetics applied to industrial architecture.
-This former textile factory on the outskirts of Montjuïc blends Gothic and Mudejar influences, with its high, minaret-like towers.
+This former textile factory at the gateway to Montjuïc blends Gothic and Mudejar influences, with its high, minaret-like towers.
 Another example of industrial architecture, the Caves Codorniu in Sant Sadurní d'Anoia, incorporates the innovative techniques of Catalan vaults and parabolic arches.
 But his most remarkable work is undoubtedly Casa Amatller, on Passeig de Gràcia.
-Completed in 1900, this marvellous residence evokes the Flemish Gothic style, with its mosaic-trimmed gables.
+Completed in 1900, this marvelous residence evokes the Flemish Gothic style, with its mosaic-covered gables.

 Gaudí, the mystical genius